 These are tiny plant pests, and once you notice their damage, they are numerous and have already become a large problem.
 You will notice the damage when the tops of leaves look like they have little white spots across them.
 These are dead leaf cells that the mites have sucked dry.
 You might also see little webs on the leaves and tender stems of infected plants.

-To make sure you have mites and get an idea of population levels, take a clean piece of white paper, hold it beneath the leaves, then tap the leaves onto the paper.
-If you have mites, lots of tiny specs to fall.
-Eventually, they will start crawling around.
+To see if you have mites, take a clean piece of white paper, hold it beneath the leaves, then tap the leaves onto the paper.
+If you have mites, lots of tiny specs will fall and eventually, they will start crawling around.
 These are spider mites!

-Mealybugs are soft, white and feed in the juices of plant leaves and stems, particularly in the crevices between leaves and stems.
+Mealybugs are soft, white, and feed on the juices of plant leaves and stems, particularly in the crevices between leaves and stems.
 They produce copious crawlers, so the sooner you notice mealybugs, the better.

 Another method to stop crawlers is to loop stems surrounding infected areas with double-sided tape traps.
 As the crawlers hatch and begin crawling, they will get stuck on the tape and die.
 You can also surround pot edges with double-sided tape to keep crawlers from moving beyond an infected plant.

 Armored scale is tough, a pain to remove, and there are many different species that attack many different plants.
 Like mealybugs, they are sucking insects that produce crawlers.
 Their chief damage is the removal of water and nutrients from stems and leaves, which will slow growth and cause general decline.
 Severe infestations can even kill a plant.